niroliyanage/sinatra/README.md

 Terraform was selected over other IaaC languages because of the fact that it is portable across other cloud providers and allows integration of other 3rd party providers like cloudflares.
 Terraform also lets you plan the deployment which runs through the config files and then executes the actual deployment.
 The only trade off is that a change would require the entire stack to be redeployed, however following the concepts of immutable infrastructure this seems like a viable option.

+Not using S3 buckets to store statefiles with dynamodb file locks - This implementation will ensure that the state files are well protected and preserved and the dynamodb table backend will ensure that only one execution of the terraform plans exist with file locks , I did implement something similar but removed it for simplicity